PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Introduction

 Our evaluation applies \patchguru to \datasize real-world PRs from four popular and complex open-source projects, showing that it finds bugs that have remained undetected during code review and regression testing.
-In total, \patchguru identifies \numoftp bugs, i.e., true inconsistencies between code changes and their intended behaviors, including \numofcodebug code bugs and \numofdocbug documentation bugs.
-Among these, \numofunkbug are previously unknown bugs that still exist in the latest project releases.
-Following our reports, developers confirmed all these previously unknown bugs and actively addressed them.
-They submitted pull requests for fixing \numoffix of the 12 bugs; among these, \numofmergedpr have already been merged, and \numofunmergedpr are waiting for final approval.
-Compared to Testora~\cite{Pradel2025TestoraUN}, a state-of-the-art technique for patch validation, \patchguru detects \numofmorebug more bugs (24 vs.\ 7) while reducing false positives from 68\% to 38\%.
-Additionally, \patchguru-inferred patch oracles kill significantly more (+21\%) mutants than existing regression tests.
-By combining both, the mutation score increases by 41\%, demonstrating that \patchguru-inferred oracles effectively complement existing regression tests.
-Finally, we show that the costs of using \patchguru are acceptable for real-world deployment, with an average inference time of 8.9 minutes and an average LLM cost of \$US 0.07 per PR.
+In total, \patchguru identifies \numoftp bugs, i.e., true inconsistencies between code changes and their intended behavior, split between \numofcodebug code bugs and \numofdocbug documentation bugs.
+Among the code bugs, \numofunkbug were previously unknown, all have been confirmed by developers, and \numoffix are already fixed following our reports.
+Compared to Testora~\cite{Pradel2025TestoraUN}, \patchguru detects \numofmorebug more bugs (24 vs.\ 7) while reducing the false positive rate from 0.68 to 0.38.
+Compared to the code review feature of Codex CLI~\cite{openai_codex_review}, a commercial LLM-based coding agent from OpenAI, \patchguru achieves substantially higher precision and detects 12 bugs that Codex misses, showing that \patchguru can complement existing LLM-based code review tools to improve bug detection and provide actionable warnings to developers.
+Additionally, in a fault injection campaign, \patchguru-inferred oracles achieve a higher mutation score than existing regression tests (0.70 vs.\ 0.58), while combining the two achieves a mutation score of 0.81, demonstrating that \patchguru-inferred oracles effectively complement existing regression tests.
+Finally, we show that the costs of using \patchguru are acceptable for real-world deployment, with an average inference time of 8.9 minutes and an average LLM cost of USD 0.07 per PR.